 In this section, we show how to create a composed task by using Spring Cloud Data Flow's UI and then launch the composed task to Cloud Foundry, Kubernetes, and your local machine.

-Before you start on this sample, you need to do two things:
+Before you start on this sample, you need to:

 - Install Spring Cloud Data Flow.